Even Shakespeare would struggle to capture these Games

 The official clock was reset in error, giving her German opponent just enough time to launch a last-ditch attack to win.

-Two of the biggest stories of London 2012 have been furors involving female Asian athletes.
+Two of the biggest stories of London 2012 have been furores involving female Asian athletes.

 An American swimming coach openly voiced suspicion of the involvement of performance-enhancing drugs, and, despite the swimming community in London rallying behind the young prodigy, Ye was mired in a controversy that took on a life of its own.